MaxHalford/chime/README.md

 ## Platform support

 Under the hood, `horn` runs a command in the shell to play a `.wav` file.
 The program that is used depends on the [platform](https://www.wikiwand.com/en/Computing_platform).
-Platform information is available in `sys.platform` as well as the `platform` module from the standard library.
+Platform information is available in the [`sys.platform` variable](https://docs.python.org/3/library/sys.html#sys.platform) as well as the [`platform` module](https://docs.python.org/3/library/platform.html) from the standard library.
 Currently, the supported platforms are:

 - `darwin` (which is technically an OS, but whatever)
 - `linux`
 - `windows`

-A `UserWarning` is raised if you run this on an unsupported platform.
+A `UserWarning` is raised if you run a `horn` sound on an unsupported platform.
 Feel free to get in touch or issue a pull request if you want to add support for a specific platform.
-Likewise if you're having trouble with one of the above platforms.
+Likewise, don't hesitate if you're having trouble with one of the above platforms.
 I won't bite.

 ## Things to do

-- Some mechanism to automatically call `horn.warning()` when a warning occurs.
+- Some mechanism to automatically call `horn.warning` when a warning occurs.
+- Command-line support, maybe.
 - More themes!

 ## Adding a new theme